wandb/wandb/CONTRIBUTING.md

       ```shell
       git add tests/test-changed-file.py
       git commit -m "test(sdk): Add a test case to address reviewer feedback"
-      git push origin new-awesome-feature
+      git push origin <username>/<short-dash-seperated-feature-description>
       ```

-    - Once your pull request is approved by the reviewers, it will be merged into the main codebase.
+    - Once your pull request is approved by the reviewers, it will be merged into the main branch in the repository.

 ### Conventional Commits